 The Walkup Sales page assumes that you do not have time to collect identifying information (such as names and email addresses) for walkup patrons.
 All purchases recorded through the Walkup Sales page are allocated to a patron named “Walkup Customer,” a fictitious placeholder user that cannot be deleted.
 Furthermore, walkup transactions are marked to distinguish them from advance sales transactions so that settlement reports based on night-of-show sales can be easily generated.

-When NOT to use the Walkup Sales interface
+When Not to Use the Walkup Sales Page

-To record a walkup purchase, simply select the correct performance date, then select the number(s) of ticket(s) of each type, and optionally add any additional donation.
+To record a walkup purchase, simply select the correct performance date, then select the numbers of tickets or nonticket items of each type, and optionally add an additional donation.

-Then in the rightmost column, you can enter payment:
+Then, in the column on the right, you enter payment: